 To build the code example for this topic

-Open a new Visual Basic Windows Application project and create a form named Form1.
+- Open a new Visual Basic .NET Windows Application project, and create a form named Form1.

 To declare an event for the Widget class

-Use the Event keyword to declare an event in the Widget class.
-Note that an event can have ByVal and ByRef arguments, as Widget's PercentDone event demonstrates:
+- In the Declarations section of your class module, declare the event using the Event keyword.
+Note that an event can have ByVal and ByRef arguments, as the Widget's

 To raise the PercentDone event

-To simplify access to the Timer property used by this class, add an Imports statement to the top of the declarations section of your class module, above the Class Widget statement.
+- To simplify access to the Timer property used by this class, add an Imports statement to the top of the declarations section of your class module, above the

 You may have spotted another flaw in this sample.
-The Timer property returns the number of seconds that have passed since midnight; therefore, the application gets stuck if it is started just before midnight.
-A more careful approach to measuring time would take boundary conditions such as this into consideration, or avoid them altogether, using properties such as Now.
+The Timer property returns the number of seconds since midnight; therefore, the application gets stuck if it is started just before midnight.
+A more careful approach to measuring time would take boundary conditions such as this into consideration, or avoid them altogether using properties such as Now.

-Now that the Widget class can raise events, you can move to the next walkthrough.demonstrates how to use WithEvents to associate an event handler with the PercentDone event.
+Now that the Widget class can raise events, you can move to the next walkthrough.
+Walkthrough: Handling Events demonstrates how to use WithEvents to associate an event handler with the